 Saturated fats are known as the unhealthy fats because they raise the levels of bad (LDL) cholesterol and increase your risk of heart disease and strokes.
 Sources include dairy products, egg yolks and meat.
 When eating these foods, try low-fat alternatives.

 Trans fats are also known as unhealthy fats.
 In addition to raising the levels of bad cholesterol, they also lower your levels of good cholesterol.
-They are found in any food that contains hydrogenated vegetable oil.
+They are found in any food that contains partially hydrogenated vegetable oil.

 The Bottom Line